THE THREE TEMPTATIONS OF CHRIST

 How foolish we Americans are in our pride and self-will!
 We are attempting to make Christ our servant.
 What a day of awakening is coming for the blind who are guiding the blind!

 Is God seeking our happiness?
 What of the Christian martyrs who have been tortured and burned at the stake?
-We need to think more about entering through the Gates of Splendor and less about our efforts to use Christ to insure a merry, prosperous life in the world.
+We need to think more about entering through the Gates of Splendor and less about our efforts to use Christ to ensure a merry, prosperous life in the world.

 These three tests become progressively more difficult and pursue us throughout our lifetime just as they pursued Christ throughout His lifetime.
 He was tested in all the areas in which we are tested.